Kursk Oblast: Geography

-Rivers

 Kursk Oblast contributes to two major drainage areas: the Dnieper River and the Don River (78% and 22% respectively).
 There are 902 rivers and streams in the oblast, with a total length of approximately 8000 km.
 Major rivers include the Seym and the Psyol.

-Lakes

 The inland waters of Kursk oblast consist of 145 artificial lakes and about 550 small ponds.

 Natural resources

 Kursk Oblast is one of Russia's major producers of iron ore.
 The area of the Kursk Magnetic Anomaly has one of the richest iron-ore deposits in the world.
 Rare earths and base metals also occur in commercial quantities in several locations.
 Refractory loam, mineral sands, and chalk are quarried and processed in the region.
 The oblast's reserves of artesian-well water are proving useful for medical purposes.

 Climate

 The oblast's location at the center of the European part of Russia gives the region a medium continental climate: warm summers and relatively mild winters.
 In July the average daytime high temperature is +19.3 C. In January the average high is -8.6 C. The average number of frost-free days ranges from 150 in the north to 160 in the south.
 The growing season in Kursk Oblast varies, from 180 days in the north to 195 days in the southwest.
 The average annual precipitation for the oblast is 584 mm, but it ranges from 634 mm in the northwest to about 500 mm or less in the southeastern corner.
 Rainfall peaks during June and July.
 The snow depth in Kursk Oblast differs considerably, from 300–400 mm in the north of the oblast, to 150–250 mm in the south.
 Annual sunshine is 1775 hours.